Vulnerability and patch management in the CISSP exam

 This article is part of our CISSP certification prep series.
 For more CISSP-related resources, see our CISSP certification hub.

-The purpose of the Vulnerability Assessment policy is to establish controls and processes to help identify vulnerabilities within the firm’s technology infrastructure and information system components which could be exploited by attackers to gain unauthorized access, disrupt business operations and steal or leak sensitive data.
+The purpose of the vulnerability assessment policy is to establish controls and processes to help identify vulnerabilities within the firm’s technology infrastructure and information system components that could be exploited by attackers to gain unauthorized access, disrupt business operations and steal or leak sensitive data.

-The purpose of the Patch Management policy is to identify controls and processes that will provide appropriate protection against threats that could adversely affect the security of the information system or data entrusted on the information system.
-Effective implementation of these controls will create a consistently configured environment that is secure against known vulnerabilities in operating system and application software.
+The purpose of the patch management policy is to identify controls and processes that will provide appropriate protection against threats that could adversely affect the security of the information system or data entrusted to the information system.
+Effective implementation of these controls will create a consistently configured environment that is secure against known vulnerabilities in the operating system and application software.

 - The technologies tracked in the threat monitoring process must be determined from the types of technologies present in the inventory of Technology assets.

 - Threats identified must be resolved according to the vulnerability remediation management.

 Vulnerability assessments are point-in-time exercises intended to identify and analyze vulnerabilities associated with technology assets.
 Vulnerability assessments focus on current operations including process, procedure and state of technology assets.

 Organizations must establish a formal program with defined roles and responsibilities for managing vulnerability scans and assessments, including: